ajorgensen/tepoch/README.md

 Tepoch
 ======

-A simple library for doing interactive with unix timestamps in the terminal
+A simple library for interacting with unix timestamps in the terminal

 Installation
 -----------